AlexHayrapetyan/Gymapp/README.md

-The application is uder-friendly and doesn't require any special skills!
+The application is user-friendly and doesn't require any special skill!